eric-brenner/java-tdd-katas/README.md

 ### This repository contains various Test-driven Development Katas written in Java.

-The unit tests were authored in such a way to demonstrate the following characteristics:
+The implementation of the unit tests demonstrate the following quality characteristics:

-* Readable
+1. Readable
-* Independent
+2. Independent
-* Repeatable
+3. Repeatable
-* Fast
+4. Fast

+The unit tests are authored with the "Arrange-Act-ssert" pattern.